check-spelling-sandbox/materialize/doc/developer/platform-checks.md

 ```

-A Scenario always contains 5 mandatory steps -- starting a Mz instance, and the exection of the initialization,
+A Scenario always contains 5 mandatory steps -- starting a Mz instance, and the execution of the initialization,
 manipulation (twice) and validation of all participating Checks.
 Any Actions that restart or upgrade containers
 are then interspersed between those steps.
 Two `Manipulate` sections are run so that more complex, drawn-out
 upgrade scenarios can be tested while ensuring that database activity happens during every stage of the upgrade.